katjas/PDFrenderer/README.md

 * improved parsing of SMask images
 * modified parsing of paths, some closures were missing
 * added some debugging
+* Add option to inject exception handling - e.g. for redirecting the stack trace to a log file
+* Add SymbolSetEncoding

 Usage / Example
 -------